 And to summarize a whole lot of cool advances in chemistry in a paragraph, the existence of the elements and their relationships—how they make compounds that we find on earth, was key to the theory of atoms.
 All these rules of reactions, summarized in the periodic table devised by Mendeleev, is ultimately explained by quantum mechanics.
 So.
 Theoretical Chemistry is in fact, physics!

 And no one can talk about physics with bringing up ….
 Albert Einstein.

 Einstein finally got the recognition he deserved.
-Pic on the right is from a 1927 Physics conference.
-(I couldn’t work Marie Curie into this post but I’ll point her out here.
+The next photo is from a 1927 Physics conference.
+(I couldn’t work Marie Curie into this post but I’ll point her out below.
 She won two Nobel Prizes! )

 HENRIETTA SWAN LEAVITT and THE EXPANDING UNIVERSE

 An astronomer named Henrietta Swan Leavitt discovered how to measure the universe, and in a stuffy little workroom at The Harvard Observatory!